scotttd/Autonomous-Robot-Navigation/README.md

 It is built on a lot a work from others.
 I hope to document all the sources as this moves along.

-##IMU - THe art of Gyro, Accel and Mag sensors
+##IMU - The art of Gyro, Accel and Mag sensors

 [FreeIMU website](http://www.varesano.net/projects/hardware/FreeIMU)